If you have a boundary fence issue or a dispute with your neighbour over criminal damage caused to your fence or wall then a solicitor can help.

 - A removal or repair order will be issued

 Contact Your Neighbours Home Insurance Provider

 Another way to claim for property damage is through the neighbours home insurance provider.
-You send them your hard evidence and they will come to a conclusion.
-Cases can be hard to prove to insurance companies because they never want to payout!
+You send them your hard evidence and they will conclude.
+Cases can be hard to prove to insurance companies because they never want to payout

 Boundary Fence Issues

 If your use for a solicitor is about boundary issues then you will need a solicitor to get your case in order.
 Especially if your case involves land because we all know that land costs a lot of money!
 You must also hire a surveyor so you can present their evidence when the case goes in front of a judge.